Jigsaw++: Imagining Complete Shape Priors for Object Reassembly: Training Details

 \subsection{Trained Models}

 On the Breaking Bad dataset of the fracture assembly problem, LEAP~\citep{jiang2024leap} is first finetuned using rendered mesh data.
 One generation model is trained for the entire subset without categorical information.
-This model is finetuned and ``retargeted'' for the reconstruction task.
+Then, this model is finetuned and ``retargeted'' based on data computed by Jigsaw for the reconstruction task.
+The same model without finetuning on SE(3)~\citep{Wu2023LeveragingSE} is used for testing on SE(3)~\citep{Wu2023LeveragingSE} model.

 On the PartNet of the part assembly problem, LEAP is first finetuned using rendered mesh data for all three categories.
 For each category, one generation model is trained, which results to three base generative models.
-These models are finetuned independently for the reconstruction task.
+These models are finetuned independently for the reconstruction task based on data computed by DGL.